gryadka/js/README.md

   * generation of Redis's and Gryadka's configs from a compact description
   * starting the system
   * using test console to run clients, monitor thier progress and detecting consistency violation
-  * stopping acceptors to simulate crashed
+  * stopping acceptors to simulate crashes
   * on the fly membership change from 3 to 4 acceptors